P3 CyberFraud project

 The project is an initiative to foster LE and private sector (PS) partnership in Europe by organising joint trainings and webinars for LE and PS fraud prevention professionals.
 Within the project framework there is, additionally, possibility to organise working groups or secondment program against specific problems.
 These will enable LE officers to liaise with relevant stakeholders of the private sector.

-Project started 1.1.2019 and will continue until the end of 2020.
+Project started 1.1.2019 and will continue until June 2021.
 With the planned activities, the project aims to bring together over 200 LE from all EU Member States to more than 200 private sector cybercrime and fraud specialists.

 Coordinators of the P3 project are